 Step 3.
 Confirm the restore point and click “Finish” to revert your PC to its previous status where RDP can work normally.

 Employ free & fast Windows Remote Desktop alternative

-If you consider the whole process to fix Windows 10 Remote Desktop not working issue is a lit bit complicated, you can turn to a reliable alternative to Windows Remote Desktop for remote connection.
+If you consider the whole process to fix Windows 10 Remote Desktop not working issue a lit bit complicated, you can turn to a reliable alternative to Windows Remote Desktop for remote connection.
 Here AnyViewer is recommended because of its intuitive interface and quick connection.
 It can also work with Windows 11/8.1/8/7 and Windows Server 2022/2019/2016/2012 R2.
 Free download and see how it works.

 Step 4.
 Then you can control another computer quickly.
-Once remote connection is established, you can take many operations like opennnig Windows Explorer, Task Manager, and Command Line of the office computer from home and you can also refresh the remote desktop or stop the connection via the top menu.
+Once remote connection is established, you can take many operations like opening Windows Explorer, Task Manager, and Command-Line of the office computer from home and you can also refresh the remote desktop or stop the connection via the top menu.